noodlesson/coffee/README.md

 # coffee
+all CI piped, so no steps to run

-predicting class 1 or 0 from a time series
+Predicting class 1 or 0 from a time series